Understanding Vaccine Recommendations

 Vaccinations for adults

-If you are 18 years old or older, continue reading to learn which vaccines may beare recommended for you.
+If you are 18 years old or older, continue reading to learn which vaccines may be recommended for you.
 If you live with other health conditions, your doctor can help you determine what vaccines are recommended for your particular situation and when to receive them.

 - Johnson & Johnson’s Janssen